kmkittu/TerraformLB/README.md

 Lets walk through each step in detail.

 ### 1) Prepare Terraform setup files
-The downloaded zip file has terraform.tfvars.
-It has the basic credentials required to login, that are User OCID, Tenancy OCID, fingerprint, compartment OCID, region and Private key.
+First we need to collect basic details about about OCI account that are User OCID, Tenancy OCID, fingerprint, compartment OCID, region and Private key.
 Lets discuss how to collect those values.
-Login into OCI cloud portal, thats the easy way to collect all the required attribute values.
+Login into OCI cloud portal to collect all the required attribute values.

 #### Tenancy OCID
 Open the Profile menu (User menu icon)  and click Tenancy: <your_tenancy_name>.